JdyL/mobile-scaling-test/README.md

-scaling using global root font size test
+i made this to experiment on scaling using global root font size

 check it out https://mobilescalingtest.gatsbyjs.io/